 The course work leading to the MSc degree is subdivided into "UE" (= teaching units, from "unité d'enseignement" or "Unterrichtseinheit"), consisting of formal lectures, exercise classes, practical courses, seminars, and specialized projects.
-To each UE, a number of ECTS points is assigned, which, following successful completion of the course (e.g., exams) are converted into ECTS.
+To each UE, a number of ECTS1 points is assigned, which, following successful completion of the course (e.g., exams) are converted into ECTS.

-&lt;sup>1 ECTS stands for European Credit Transfer System.
-One ECTS point corresponds to approximately 30 hours of work.
-See http://ec.europa.eu./education/programmes/socrates/ects/index\en.html for more information.
+1 ECTS stands for European Credit Transfer System.
+One ECTS point corresponds to approx. 30 hours of work.

 The MSc degree requires a minimum of 90 ECTS credits over three semesters.
-The programme is subdivided into two parts [validation packages]:
+The programme is subdivided into two parts (or validation packages):

-- formal lectures, practical courses, projects, seminars (45 ECTS) - a MSc project that terminates with the MSc thesis (45 ECTS).
+- formal lectures, practical courses, projects, seminars (45 ECTS credits) - a Master project that terminates with the Master thesis (45 ECTS credits).